DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/camera/DS.rst

 **Saving the studio file**

-When finishing editing the settings, to save the image configuration and loaded into the Vision software for capturing the real image, the operator can click the “File” button and select the “Save Setting As” to save the setting as cfg.
+When finishing editing the settings, to save the caputring configuration and loaded into the Vision Studio for using it for real detection project, the operator can click the “File” button and select the “Save Setting As” to save the setting as cfg.
+Remember the name of the ".cfg" file, as you will need to load it in the Vision Studio.

 .. image:: camera-image/Picture15.png
    :width: 100%